Yupsong/AMR-Dialogue-Project/README.md

 # AMR-Dialogue-Project
 This is the code base of group 8.

-Our project is based on a implementation for paper "Semantic Representation for Dialogue Modeling".
+Our project is based on an implementation for paper "Semantic Representation for Dialogue Modeling".
 You may find the paper [here](https://arxiv.org/pdf/2105.10188).

 # Requirements